KhumoyunA/Projects/College Planner/README.md

 - A to-do list for daily to-do's
 - Ability to sign in on multiple devices

-project-planner created by GitHub Classroom
+project-planner created by Khumoyun Abdulpattoev, Mishwa Bhavsar, Anna Sheaffer, and Alec Pilon